Skip page header and navigation

 To Grow: Music allows you to spend time performing or listening to the music that you’re already interested in and passionate about.
 Additionally, it exposes you to a huge range of theory and other genres that you will not have encountered before.
 Music skills are hugely transferable to other A level subjects, including Mathematics, Law, English, History and Drama.

-Music qualifications can lead to a career in Education, Music Therapy, a Performer, Composer or Conductor but also it opens the door to other careers such as Mathematics, Medicine, Law or Dentistry.
+Music qualifications can lead to a career in the music/film/TV/game industries, education, music therapy, a performer, composer or conductor but also it opens the door to many other careers.

 To Create: The Music Industry and Creative Industries is a huge growth industry in Wales and beyond.
-You’ll learn how to compose and arrange music for your own instrument, and for other classical instruments too!
+You’ll learn how to compose and arrange music both through the use of instruments and music technology.

 To Build Your Career: Regardless of what you would like to go on to do, Music gives you confidence to perform in front of others (good for interviews) and you can show passion about your area of musical interest (also good for interviews!).